MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 We will follow the below steps to design and create the Power BI dashboard:

--   Connect to Common Data Service
+-   Connect to Dataverse
--   Transform the data to include user-friendly descriptions for the related records (lookups)
+-   Transform the data to include user-friendly descriptions for the related rows (lookups)
 -   Create and publish a report with various visualizations of the campus visits information
 -   Utilize a user natural language query to build additional visualizations
 -   Build a mobile view of the Power BI dashboard